ValerioB88/mind-set-example/README.md

-# Mind Set Example Repo
-This Repo can be used for those tasks requiring the cosine similarity or the decoder approach.
-This should cover the majority of the examples in the mind set repo.
+# MindSet
+This repo is intended to be used by all members of the team involved in the MindSet project.
+Scripts for running a decoder task (either as a regression or classification method) and a cosine similarity task are provided.
+More might come if needed.

 **_For more information about each approach, go to the README of the relevant folder: [cosine similarity approach](https://github.com/ValerioB88/mind-set-example/tree/master/src/utils/cosine_similarity) or [decoder approach](https://github.com/ValerioB88/mind-set-example/tree/master/src/ebbinghaus/decoder)._**

-## General Usage
+If you just wanna mess around and try stuff use these scripts as you like (clone/fork/download/copy and paste).
+At some point, we need to understand more precisely how we are going to merge all our scripts (the ones we use for analysing our dataset).
+For now, you should take a look at the Contribution Guidelines below and follow them to make our life easier later on.
+Thanks!

-**IMPORTANT: In all the examples, the working directory is ALWAYS `/MindSetExample`, meaning that you need to run the scripts from `/MindSetExample`.
-To account for the dependencies, run it as a module.
-E.g. `python3 -m src.cosine_similarity_method.run_cossim_img_vs_folder`.**
+**IMPORTANT: In all the examples, the working directory is ALWAYS `MindSet`, meaning that you need to run the scripts from the folder `MindSet`.
+Plus, to account for other modules dependencies, run it as a module.
+E.g. `python -m src.cosine_similarity_method.run_cossim_img_vs_folder`.**

-## Coding Quirks
-I use mostly well known python functions and libraries, but there are two quirks that might confuse readers:
-- my code is well integrated with the experiment tracking service [Neptune.ai](www.neptune.ai).
-If you have an account, set the `weblogger` option in `Config` equal to `True`, otherwise `False`.
-This will save sample images and log training/testing charts in the Neptune page
-- I do not use command line arguments.
-Instead, most scripts contain a `Config` object (or `ConfigSimple`) that contains all the needed parameters for an experiment.
-Each experiment corresponds to a different Config object (instead of a different command line).
-For your own simulation you will use a different python file with its own `Config` object.
-You will find some examples for both the cosine (`cosine_similarity/run_cossim_img_vs_folder`) and the decoder method (`ebbinghaus_illusion/decoder/train.py`).

-## To Do
+## Contribution Guidelines
-Ideally the datasets in `./data` should only contain dataset needed to run the experiments.
-Right now it contains a lot of crap - I will fix that soon!
+Put your dataset in `data/name_dataset`.
+If you have several variations of your dataset do something like `data/name_dataset/variation1`, `data/name_dataset/variation2`, etc.  If you use git, DO NOT ADD THE DATASET TO GIT.
+The dataset stays local on your machine. **We will decide later together how to share the datasets properly**.

+The scripts for generating the dataset, for the analysis, and for any other thing that might be useful, go in `src/name_dataset/` (within this folder, arrange files and subfolders to your liking).
+In `src/name_dataset`, you should also put a bash file containing the command line used for that specific dataset, with a name indicating the approach it is referring to.
+See as an example `src/ebbinghaus/decoder_train.sh` containing the command line for training the decoder, or `src/NAPvsMP/cosine_similarity.sh` contains the loop for computing the cosine similarity and run the analysis on all the four `NAPvsMP` datasets in `data/NAPvsMP`.
+When saving files, always save them in `results/name_dataset/`; when saving a model, save it in `models/name_dataset/`.

+Overall, the general rule is to aim to mimick a similar folder structure across `data`, `src`, `models`, and `results`.